 6 Add a Bottom Border that Encourages Interaction

 At BombBomb, we’ve recently started creating interactive tip videos with some of our older blog posts.
 When we do this, we use a lot of imagery and captions while one of our content team members discusses the tips in the background.
-This has been a really successful experiment for us, but we saw the most engagement in our videos, when we added a bottom border asking our audience if they were currently implementing these tips in their business.
+This has been a really successful experiment for us, but we experienced the most engagement in our videos, when we added a bottom border to ask our audience if they were currently implementing the specified tips in their business.

 7 Create Captivating Thumbnails

 I know it might not seem that important, but having a captivating thumbnail is a major missed opportunity that even big businesses miss out on.
 Even if your content is stellar, an unexciting thumbnail can deter your users from watching your videos.
 You need to give your fans a great first impression of your content, and the best way to do that is with your video thumbnail.

 Every time you upload a video on Facebook and YouTube, you have the ability to upload a captivating thumbnail and an exciting headline.So what’s stopping you?
 You don’t need photoshop or InDesign to create beautiful imagery.
 You can use software like Canva, to create beautiful photos that represent your content topic, and draw your audience in.
 Take a screenshot of your recording and use Canva to add a headline on the photo itself.
 Make sure your caption is clear and concise and you add your personal branding to make it recognizable.